allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 From my point of view this keynote was an ideal kick-off of the conference - Abby told us about how in early days she became a hacker in the meaning of someone who *„…thinks outside of the box, someone that thinks differently than most people do”*.
-Presentation was focused on encourage audience to face their fears, to become more creative and innovative by leaving comfort zone - all that can help to become a hacker in her opinion.
+Presentation was focused on encouraging the audience to face their fears, to become more creative and innovative by leaving comfort zone - all that can help to become a hacker in her opinion.

-Next interesting presentation was *„Continuous Delivery Anti-Patterns”* by Jeff Morgan - chief technology officer and cofounder of [LeanDog](https://www.leandog.com/) initiative, he has been teaching classes and coaching teams on agile and lean techniques since 2004.
+Another interesting presentation was *„Continuous Delivery Anti-Patterns”* by Jeff Morgan - chief technology officer and cofounder of the [LeanDog](https://www.leandog.com/) initiative, he has been teaching classes and coaching teams on agile and lean techniques since 2004.
 In this talk Jeff, based on his experience pointed out several Continuous